 Wesley Ho Wesley Ho is a research technician with the Division of Allergy at Children's Hospital of Philadelphia.
 Locations: Main Campus; Primary Care, South Philadelphia Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Undergraduate DegreeBA in Neuroscience - Wesleyan University, Middletown, CT Titles and Academic Titles Research Technician II Departments and Services Allergy ProgramFood Allergy Center Research Interests Asthma development Immunometabolism Diabetes Publications Papers2018 Nelson, V. L., Nguyen, H. C., Garcìa-Cañaveras, J. C., Briggs, E. R., Ho, W. Y., Dispirito, J. R., . . .
 Lazar, M. A. (2018).
 PPARγ is a nexus controlling alternative activation of macrophages via glutamine metabolism.
 Genes & Development,32(15-16), 1035-1044. doi:10.1101/gad.312355.118 Hill, D. A., Lim, H., Kim, Y. H., Ho, W. Y., Foong, Y. H., Nelson, V. L., . . .
 Lazar, M. A. (2018).
 Distinct macrophage populations direct inflammatory versus physiological changes in adipose tissue.
 Proceedings of the National Academy of Sciences,115(22). doi:10.1073/pnas.1802611115 2017 Armour, S. M., Remsberg, J. R., Damle, M., Sidoli, S., Ho, W. Y., Li, Z., . . .
 Lazar, M. A. (2017).
 An HDAC3-PROX1 corepressor module acts on HNF4α to control hepatic triglycerides.
 Nature Communications,8(1). doi:10.1038/s41467-017-00772-5 Remsberg, J. R., Ediger, B. N., Ho, W. Y., Damle, M., Li, Z., Teng, C., . . .
 Lazar, M. A. (2017).
 Deletion of histone deacetylase 3 in adult beta cells improves glucose tolerance via increased insulin secretion.
-Molecular Metabolism,6(1), 30-37. doi:10.1016/j.molmet.2016.11.007 Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Molecular Metabolism,6(1), 30-37. doi:10.1016/j.molmet.2016.11.007 Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.